arisromil/arisromil.github.io/_posts/2024-06-02-ENGINEERINGLEADER.md

 tags: [leadership]     # TAG names should always be lowercase
 ---

-## Notes from Part One: Section 1: “DRIing Your Career” & Section 2: “Self-Management”
+## Notes from Section 1: “DRIing Your Career” and Section 2: “Self-Management”
-- The goal isnt to optimize for this moment-the current job- but for your overall career
+- The goal isn't to optimize for this moment-the current job- but for your overall career
 - The Work > The Title , a job title is a few words.
 The work is 40 or more hours a week
 - This job is just a `moment` in your career
 - Regularly thinking critically about what you're getting from your environment-and what you're not is key to sustained and sustainable growth